deepmodeling/DMFF/docs/user_guide/installation.md

 ```bash
 conda install -c conda-forge openmm
 ```
-## 2.2 Install DMFF from source code
+## 2.2 Install DMFF from Source Code
-One can download the source code of DMFF by
+One can download the DMFF source code from github:
 ```bash
 git clone https://github.com/deepmodeling/DMFF.git
 ```
-then you may install DMFF easily by:
+Then you may install DMFF using `pip`:
 ```bash
 cd dmff
 pip install . --user
 ```

-## 2.3 Test installation
+## 2.3 Test Installation
-To test if the DMFF is correctly installed, you can run the following commands in a Python interpreter:
+To test if DMFF is correctly installed, you can run the following commands in an interactive python session:
 ```python
 >>> import dmff
 >>> import dmff.admp